mtake986/Data_strs_final_project/stack.md

 The most imaginable situation of a stack is an undo shortcut or deleting words on a text editor like Google docs.
 Let's say you type *I love Python* on a text editor.
 When you change Python to Java, the first word that is deleted first is *n*, and *o*, *h*, and so on until *p*.
 Then, you can type *Java* to replace python.
 Other examples are:
-* All websites' urls you visited are stored in a stack.
-When you press the back button in browsers, the current url which is at the end of the stack is removed from the stack, and you'd see the website which was at the second of the stack.
+* All websites' URLs you visited are stored in a stack.
+When you press the back button in browsers, the current URL which is at the end of the stack is removed from the stack, and you'd see the website which was at the second of the stack.
 * Place two parallel mirrors facing each other.
 Any object in between them would be reflected recursively.

 In Python, a stack is used when you implement recursion.
 Recursion is the process of defining something in terms of itself.
 Below is the example code of recursion.